-How to Choose a Bed for an Adjustable Mattress
+How to Choose a Wooden Bed Frame for an Adjustable Mattress

 Beth Rice 23/05/2019

-But in order for delivery day of your new bed to be the most exciting and perfect day on the calendar, we just need to know about your adjustable mattress before the building begins on your custom bed.
+But for the delivery day of your new bed to be the most exciting and perfect day on the calendar, we just need to know about your adjustable mattress before the building begins on your custom bed.

-The good news is that many of our custom-made Amish beds can accommodate adjustable mattresses.
+The good news is that many of our solid wood bed frames can accommodate adjustable mattresses.
 The bad news is that some cannot.
-When ordering a new bed that you want to use an adjustable mattress with, please be sure to inform us as we process and oversee the building of your new bed.
+When ordering a new bed that you want to use an adjustable mattress, please be sure to inform us as we process and oversee the building of your new bed.

-How Your Custom Made Bed Accommodates an Adjustable Mattress
+How a Wooden Bed Frame Accommodates an Adjustable Mattress

 If you have a regular headboard, footboard, and bed frame with rails and slats going across, then you can rest assured your adjustable mattress will fit.
 But…the slats and cleats have to be removed so that the adjustable base can fit down in the bed.